Eating disorders are characterised by an abnormal attitude towards food that causes someone to change their eating habits and behaviour.

 - repeatedly weighing themselves and looking at themselves in the mirror

-- making repeated claims that they have already eaten, or they will shortly be going out to eat somewhere else
+- making repeated claims that they've already eaten, or they'll shortly be going out to eat somewhere else and avoiding eating at home

 - cooking big or complicated meals for other people, but eating little or none of the food themselves